walter74ucla/GA-Lesson-8-Objects/README.md

 - In your Chrome Console, create an Object called `bigfoot` with propterties of `shoesize`, `height`, and `current location`.
 - Add some more properties you come up with on your own.
 - BONUS: Add a method (or function, same deal) to your bigfoot object!
-- Copy-paste your code as a reply to this instruction in Slack
 - 4 min.
 ```